Trending: Lost Boys Of Pickering

 Did Brittany kill herself after arguing with her boyfriend?
 This is possible, of course, but unlikely.

 Brittany's mother, Sandra Stalman, explained that her daughter "does suffer from bouts of depression."
-However, Sandra also added that Brittany's "got ups and downs no different than any other, but she's basically a happy kid."
+However, Sandra also added that Brittany's "got ups and downs no different than any other, but she's basically a happy kid.
 People can hide their depression from their friends and family.
-But I find it odd that if Brittany did kill herself her body has never been found.
+But I find it odd that if Brittany did kill herself."

 Physical Description